On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center

-This work handled the exceptional components of type $1$ and $2$, as well as a part of exceptional components of type $4$.
-Similar algorithms may be found in \cite{Page15}.
-In \cite{BCNS15} and \cite{JKdR16} first attempts were done to treat the unit group of an order in a more complicated exceptional component of type 4.
-An example of this are non totally definite quaternion algebras over extensions of $\Q$ of degree higher than $2$.
-Such an algebra shows up when for example considering the Wederburn Artin decomposition of $\Q(Q_8 \times C_7)$, where $Q_8$ is the quaternion group of order $8$ and $C_7$ the cyclic group of order $7$.
+This work handled the exceptional components of type (1) and (2), as well as a part of exceptional components of type (4).
+The algorithm is based on Poincar\'e's Polyhedron Theorem, but does not use it in its most general version, as only an 'approximate' fundamental domain is necessary.
+Algorithms that compute exact fundamental domains may be found in \cite{riley} and \cite{Page15}.
+In \cite{BCNS15} and \cite{JKdR16} first attempts were done to treat the unit group of an order in a more complicated exceptional component of type (4).
+Examples of this are non totally definite quaternion algebras over extensions of $\Q$ of degree higher than $2$.
+Such an algebra shows up in the Wedderburn Artin decomposition of $\Q(Q_8 \times C_7)$, where $Q_8$ is the quaternion group of order $8$ and $C_7$ the cyclic group of order $7$.
 One of the components in the decomposition is $(\frac{-1,-1}{\Q(\xi_7)})$.
 In \cite{BCNS15}, the authors apply Vorono\"i's algorithm, while in \cite{JKdR16}, the authors consider actions on direct products of hyperbolic spaces.